-The Time Limit for Negative Information
+Time Limits for Negative Information

 Note that the credit reporting time limit applies to negative items.
 There's no law requiring credit bureaus to remove old accounts that do not contain negative information.
 Instead, the credit reporting time for these is based on credit bureau reporting guidelines.
-For example, an account closed in good standing won't automatically drop off your credit report after seven years.

-Send a Dispute Letter to the Credit Bureau
+Sending a Dispute Letter

 The credit report dispute process is fairly simple.
 Write a letter to the credit bureau letting them know you’re disputing the information because it is outdated.
-Send your letter via certified mail with return receipt requested so you’ll have proof of the date the letter was sent and a signature from the person who received it.
+Send your letter via certified mail, with return receipt requested, so you’ll have proof of the date the letter was sent and a signature from the person who received it.

-As long as the dates on your credit report show that the old account should have already been removed, your dispute should go smoothly.
+As long as the dates on your credit report show that the old account already should have been removed, your dispute should go smoothly.
 However, if your credit report is showing a delinquency date that’s within the credit reporting time limit, you’ll have to send proof that the delinquency date is inaccurate.
 An account could have an inaccurate date after it’s sent to a collection agency, who often give debts a new date when reporting to the credit bureau.
-This is illegal and you’re well within your right to have the account removed as long as the original date of delinquency was more than seven years ago.
+This is illegal, and you’re well within your right to have the account removed as long as the original date of delinquency was more than seven years ago.